 The Grip Wrist is different: it brings the part to the nozzle.

 In the interview below, we dig into the design and capabilities of this new blast-head with Chief Engineer, Mickey Reilly.
-The video at the end shows the Grip Wrist in action.

 What motivated the creation of the Grip Wrist?